-Flow batteries, despite their diverse subtypes, have advantages in the footprint and cost, leading them suitable in residential and commercial sector, but their high idle loss constrains their charge-discharge cycle within several days.
-If they can address the idle loss or increase their round trip efficiency, they can be highly competitive with other technologies in the monthly or seasonal storage market.
+Flow batteries, despite their diverse subtypes, have advantages in the footprint and cost, making them suitable for the residential and commercial sectors, but their high idle loss constrains their charge-discharge cycle to several weeks.
+Improvements in their idle losses or RTE can increase their competitiveness with other technologies in the monthly or seasonal storage market.
 Energy Vault and other vertical designed gravity storage technology, with a medium land footprint to be placed near demand centers, could be cost-competitive at a larger energy rating and longer discharge duration to support city level storage demand, even for seasonal storage due to their minimum idle loss.
 Liquid air energy storage and innovative CAES-hydro combined technologies like GLIDES share similar land footprint and deliverable size with Energy Vault, and thus could also support city level inter-day storage demand but not seasonal.
-In the similar inter-day storage space, we also have conventional CASE and underground storage technology like Quidnet due to their equivalent efficiency.
-They are constrained by underground infrastructure, but they also have opportunities to achieve low cost with existing underground infrastructure.
-To economically meet an even larger energy storage demand in a single project, we have to turn back to the pumped storage hydropower and its low idle loss can also support its application for seasonal storage.
-The thermal storage and power-to-gas technologies are not competitive in terms of equivalent efficiency, footprint, and capital cost and thus we would recommend them not only rely on the revenue from electricity market and not start from a green field.
-The thermal storage could start from retrofitting the thermal plants to revitalize strand assets and then sell both heat and electricity.
+In the similar inter-day storage space, we also find conventional CASE and underground storage technology like Quidnet categorized as such due to their equivalent efficiency.
+These technologies are constrained by underground infrastructure, but they also have opportunities to achieve low cost with existing underground infrastructure.
+To economically meet an even larger energy storage demand in a single project, we have to turn back to PSH which with its low idle loss can also support seasonal-level needs.
+The thermal storage and power-to-gas technologies are not currently competitive in terms of equivalent efficiency, footprint, nor capital cost and thus we would recommend them not only rely on the revenue from electricity market and not start from a green field.
+Thermal storage technologies could start from retrofitting thermal plants to revitalize strand assets and then sell both heat and electricity.
 Power-to-gas project should locate where pipeline and other gas related infrastructure are already in place, because it would sell both the electricity and the gas.

 5. Reference